bedigambar/NeuroVoice/README.md

 🔹 Opera

 **⚠️ NOTE: Using multiple voices in a smartphone's text-to-audio conversion by default is not typically supported.
-So please try this out on your laptop/PC.**
+Therefore, I would be most grateful if you would consider evaluating this application on your personal computer or workstation, where the full range of voice capabilities can be properly experienced and utilized.**

 # 📜 License
 This project is licensed under the **MIT License.**